qysp/trustdb/README.md

 // - has the length of 5 (array or string) collection.find({ len: ['someProperty', 5] });

-// - is between 5 and 10 (order of the numbers does not matter). collection.find({ betw: ['someProperty', 5, 10] });
+// - is between 5 and 10 (order of the numbers does not matter) collection.find({ betw: ['someProperty', 5, 10] });

 // - matches the regex pattern 'something', case insensitive